Data Access and Disclosure

 4. Await approval.

-CRGC research staff will review your application and forward to the CCR to obtain CDPH’s signature on Appendix 3: Confidentiality Agreement for Disclosure of CRGC Data.
+CRGC research staff will review your application and forward the necessary materials to the CCR to obtain CDPH’s signature on the CCR DUA or Confidentiality Agreement.
 Upon approval, we will make arrangements for the secure data transfer.

 Appropriate fees must also be paid to CRGC (see the Summary of Service Fees).